Epidural analgesia

-• your child’s epidural will usually stay in for two to three days after their surgery
+• your child’s epidural will usually stay in for 2 to 3 days after surgery

 What is an epidural?